 Uniqueness in a society with established norms.

-I remember sitting at my desk in my first job into my career.
+I remember sitting at my desk in my first job at the start of my career.
 Not my first office job, or even my first professional job, but my first job in the career I had worked so hard toward.
 I was grateful.
-I was so proud to be making a paycheque, to be contributing, to be challenged.
+I was so proud to be making a better paycheque, to be contributing, to be challenged.
 I felt great.
 Truly.

 Soon after though (months, weeks, years) things did change.Feelings began to creep up inside of me.
 Feelings like doubt, dissatisfaction, but most importantly, feelings of “am I worth more than this?”
 All of those beautiful feelings of gratitude had been real.
 But I had never stopped to question if I was settling.
 Or, if I let my imagination run here, perhaps that authentic gratitude for where I was actually opened up in me a new opportunity: the ability to value myself even further, to reach even higher goals!